Fair Without Leveling Down: A New Intersectional Fairness Definition: Introduction

-\item We showcase shortcomings of the existing intersectional fairness framework and propose extensions that better capture the harm induced and the fairness.
-We provide various analyses, including generalization bound, and efficiency analysis.
+\item We showcase the shortcomings of the existing intersectional fairness definition and propose a generalization called \textbf{\FairnessFramework}.
+We analyze the properties and behavior of the proposed fairness measure, and contrast them with $\DF$.

-\item We benchmark several existing methods over various datasets on our proposed metric and find that most fairness-inducing methods show no improvement over the simple unconstrained approach.
+\item We benchmark existing fairness approaches on multiple datasets and evaluate their performance with several fairness measures, including ours.
+On the one hand, we find that many fairness approaches optimize for existing fairness measures by harming both the worst-off and best-off groups or only the best-off group.
+On the other hand, our measure is more careful in showing improvements over a simple baseline than previous metrics, allowing the emphasis on cases of leveling down.

 \end{itemize}